vishvAsa/AgamaH_vaiShNavaH/shrI-sampradAyaH/tattvam/vAtysa-varadaH/prapanna-pArijAtaH/sarva-prastutiH/05_bhagavat-paricharyA-paddhatiH.md

 <details><summary>English</summary>

 22.-33.
-The time for wearing the disc and other marks has been mentioned by Bhagavan in the Pancha- ratra-sastra.
+The time for wearing the disc and other marks has been mentioned by Bhagavan in the Pancharatra-sastra.
 Under sixteen years is the best time, till the fiftieth middling and after that bad.
-Such is the determi- nation of time.
+Such is the determination of time.
 </details>